Bahus/easy_cache/README.md

 # default parameters, cache key will be generated automatically:
 # <__module__>.<__class__>.<function name> + function parameters
+# converted to strings, so be careful when using complex objects, it's
+# better to write custom cache key generator in such cases.
+#
 # timeout will be default for specified cache backend
 # "default" cache backend will be used if you use Django
 @ecached()